Shadows and Screams: Start your morning back in Railroad Square, which, by the light of day, may start to look familiar.

 To enjoy the same scenery Spielberg did, go for a bluff-top hike or a leisurely walk along the beach, or visit (from a respectful distance) with the colony of seals that calls this beach home.

 Seafood and Bay Views: Retrace your tracks and then make a right onto CA-1.
 About eight miles down the road you’ll be back in the town of Bodega Bay.
-Dinner options abound along Bay Highway, from waterfront seafood at Lucas Wharf Restaurant & Bar, to burgers, hotdogs, and shakes at The Dog House.
+Dinner options abound along Bay Highway, starting with burgers, hotdogs, and shakes at The Dog House.

 The site of the Tides Wharf Restaurant and Bar was used for scenes in The Birds, and though the original building burned down years ago, it’s since been rebuilt and now serves upscale casual seafood with bay views.
 Thursday through Sunday, the Terrapin Creek Café on Eastshore Road offers a locally sourced dinner menu in a casual —yet Michelin-starred — neighborhood atmosphere.